-- a) Size, shape, letter style(s), colors, and method of installation of all signs must be compatible with the architecture of the building and the neighboring structures.
-Design of signs by graphic designers is encouraged. design drawings of all proposed signs, showing their location on the building façade, must be submitted for approval prior to fabrication and installation. - b) Materials employed for construction of signs must be durable and weatherresistant, fabricated and installed by qualified and experienced mechanics, and maintained in good repair. - c) Signs must be designed in a manner so that they do not interfere with important architectural details (e.g., windows, cornices, carved friezes, arches) of the building.
-Placement entirely on a flat portion of façade or an entirely within the confines of an opening and lined up with architectural details or elements is preferred. - d) Upper floor signs are discouraged.
-However, in special circumstances, signs may be placed on upper floors if it is determined that there is no prudent means of accommodating the sign on the first floor consistent with these provisions or as special exceptions approved by the Department. - e) "Temporary signs" may be displayed within storefront windows only, provided that these signs do not cover more than 20% of the area of the window in which they are displayed and are on display not more than 30 consecutive days.
+- A. All materials, colors, size of components, associated lighting, freestanding walls, and site improvements associated with an electronic sign are subject to design review to be in keeping with the building or site with which they are located. - B. Size, shape, letter style(s), colors, and method of installation of all signs must be compatible with the architecture of the building and the neighboring structures.
+Design of signs by graphic designers is encouraged.
+Design drawings of all proposed signs, showing their location on the building façade, must be submitted for approval prior to fabrication and installation. - C. Materials employed for construction of signs must be durable and weather-resistant, fabricated and installed by qualified and experienced mechanics, and maintained in good repair. - D. Signs must be designed in a manner so that they do not interfere with important architectural details (e.g., windows, cornices, carved friezes, arches) of the building.
+Placement entirely on a flat portion of façade or an entirely within the confines of an opening and lined up with architectural details or elements is preferred.